machine-learning-apps/IssuesLanguageModel/README.md

 # A Language Model Trained On 16M+ GitHub Issues For Transfer Learning

 **Motivation:**  [Issue Label Bot](https://github.com/machine-learning-apps/Issue-Label-Bot) predicts 3 generic issue labels: `bug`, `feature request` and `question`.
 However, it would be nice to predict personalized issue labels instead of generic ones.
 To accomplish this, we can use the issues that are already labeled in a repository as training data for a model that can predict personalized issue labels.
 One challenge with this approach is there is often a small number of labeled issues in each repository.
-In order to mitigate this concern, we train a self-supervised language model over 16 million GitHub issues and use this model as a feature extractor.
-This method of [transfer-learning](http://nlp.fast.ai/) allows us to to build models on smaller datasets.
+In order to mitigate this concern, we utilize [transfer-learning](http://nlp.fast.ai/) by training a language trained over 16 million GitHub Issues and fine-tune this to predict issue labels.

 # End-Product: An API that returns embeddings from GitHub Issue Text.